 When Lisa could no longer afford college in Boston, she moved to the Tampa Bay area where college was more affordable, earning her bachelor’s degree in creative writing at the University of South Florida in Tampa.
 After spending more than a decade at The Tampa Tribune, she joined Step Up For Students in 2012, and traded in writing about the mostly bad in society to writing stories about what’s good, and has loved telling Step Up For Students’ stories ever since.

 During her downtime, she and her husband are often involved in some sort of do-it-yourself project, and spending time with their daughter.
 Lisa loves her family and friends, the Red Sox, U2, making old things pretty again, antiquing, thrifting and traveling so her daughter can experience amazing things like fireflies in the mountains of North Carolina and singing “Sweet Caroline” at Fenway Park in Boston.
-Lisa adores all thing vintage, and she and her family of three are renovating a 1972 Shasta trailer, their future cottage on wheels.
-She, her hubby and their daughter live in 1920’s bungalow in Tampa, and their only child attends a Hillsborough County charter school.
+She, her hubby, daughter, Olivia, two silky terriers, and an orange tabby cat, and a live north of Tampa.
+Olivia attends a Hillsborough County charter school.
 Lisa is also pretty handy with a glue gun.

 She enjoys hearing a good story.
 Reach her at email@example.com.

 “Following his dream” is what brought Paul to the sunny state of Florida.
 Born and raised in the Midwest – Minnesota and Illinois to be exact – cruise ships were not a common sight except for on television.
 But at an early age, Paul decided he wanted to work on a cruise ship.